 Dr. Paul Sugarbaker pioneered the CRS/HIPEC procedure, is one of the leading appendix cancer/PMP specialists worldwide, has conducted hundreds of these surgeries, and has published extensively about them.
 Please also visit the websites of the following centers with significant experience offering this treatment including detailed descriptions of the procedure: Mercy Medical Center, Wake Forest Baptist Health, University of Pittsburgh Medical Center, and UC San Diego Moores Cancer Center.

 Can’t any good physician / surgeon treat Appendix Cancer and PMP?

 It is highly recommend that appendix cancer and PMP patients seek out a specialist who deals with these conditions on a regular basis.
-The surgical oncologists on the ACPMP Research Foundation’s Professional Advisory Board are all considered to be specialists with extensive experience treating appendix cancer and PMP.
+The surgical oncologists on the ACPMP Research Foundation’s Medical Advisory Board are all considered to be specialists with extensive experience treating appendix cancer and PMP.
 When searching for a specialist to treat appendix cancer and/or PMP, patients should be aware that research studies have concluded that centers offering the CRS/HIPEC procedure reach the peak of the learning curve only after the center has completed 130, 140, 180, or even over 200 of these procedures.
 For more information on how to find and select a specialist, please visit our Selecting your Specialist page.